 Figure 1.
 Effect of PGPBs on the seedling vigour index of rice cultivars (BPT 5204 and ISM).
-The error bar on the top indicates the standard deviation of biological replicates.
+The error bar indicates the standard deviation.

-The results of germination percentage, germination index and vigour index obtained in the present investigation agree with an earlier report on rice, maize and soybean treated with PGPB.
+The germination percentage, germination index and vigour index obtained in investigation agree with an earlier report about rice, maize and soybean treated with PGPB.
 Bal et al. (2013) successfully demonstrated that Paenibacillus sp. culture enhanced the seed germination of rice (cv.
 Naveen) over control.
-It has been reported that germination percentage and seedling vigour index of rice seeds (cv.
-IR42) was significantly enhanced in response to Paenibacillus sp.
-ANR-ACC3 over control (Bal and Adhya, 2021).
+We reported that germination percentage and seedling vigour index of rice seeds (cv.
+IR42) was significantlybetter in response to Paenibacillus sp.ANR-ACC3 over control (Bal and Adhya, 2021).
 Whereas in other crops, Paenibacillus sp. s37 isolate increased the seed germination of Christmas tree species Abies nordmanniana (Garcia-Lemos et al., 2020).
-Our findings of Ochrobactrum sp. are in agreement with Singh et al. (2018), who demonstrated that Ochrobactrum intermedium AcRz3 treated seeds of black rice had enhanced seed germination over control.
+Our findings with Ochrobactrum sp. are in agreement with Singh et al. (2018), who demonstrated that Ochrobactrum intermedium AcRz3 treated seeds of black rice had higher seed germination over control.
 Vidhyasri et al. (2019) reported that improvement in the germination percentage as well as vigour index of rice seedlings in response to Ochrobactrum sp.
 (MH685438).

 Similar to this study, Gholamalizadeh et al. (2014) also reported that Stenotrophomonas maltophilia inoculated rice (cv.
-Hashemi) exhibited improved the seed germination and higher vigour index compared to un-inoculated control.
-Similarly, Nevita et al. (2018) demonstrated that rice seeds (cv.
-Boro) had significantly enhanced germination percentage and vigour indices in response to Stenotrophomonas maltophilia RSD6.
-Maize, a nonlegume crop was displayed better germination and seedling vigour in response to Bradyrhizobium japonicum treatment.
+Hashemi) exhibited improved the seed germination and higher vigour index compared to the control.
+Similarly, Nevitaet al. (2018) demonstrated that rice seeds (cv.
+Boro) had significantly enhanced germination percentage and vigour indices in response to Stenotrophomonas maltophiliaRSD6.Maize, a non-legume crop had better germination and seedling vigour in response to Bradyrhizobium japonicum treatment.
 (Cassan et al., 2009).

-In vitro (agar method) growth promotion of rice cultivars in response to PGPB
+In vitro (agar method) seedlinggrowth from rice cultivars in response to PGPB

-In the present study, inoculation with Paenibacillus sonchi IIRRBNF1 and B. japonicum resulted in higher seedling height, seedling fresh weight and seedling dry weight in BPT 5204 cultivar at 15 dai (Table 2).
-Whereas in ISM cultivar, higher seedling height, seedling fresh weight and seedling dry weight at 15 dai better were observed in treatments with Paenibacillus sonchi IIRRBNF1, Rhizobium sp. and G. diazotrophicus (Table 3).
+In the current study,inoculation with Paenibacillus sonchi IIRRBNF1 and B. japonicum resulted in higherseedling height, seedling fresh weight and seedling dry weight in the cultivar BPT 5204 evaluated at 15 dai (Table 2).
+In contrast the cultivar ISM cultivar, higherseedling height, seedling fresh weight and seedling dry weight at 15 dai better were observed in treatments with Paenibacillus sonchi IIRRBNF1, Rhizobium sp. and G. diazotrophicus (Table 3).